 - Western Museums Association (WMA) – Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, Washington

-RC-AAM disseminates information relevant to the responsibilities of museum registrars and collections managers in the United States.
-We network with registrars and collections managers across the nation.
+RC-AAM disseminates information relevant to the responsibilities of museum collections professionals in the United States.
+We network with registrars, collections managers and many other collections related professionals across the nation.
 We seek to maintain our existing membership and to gain new members.

-The RC-AAM website strives to provide accurate, up-to-date information pertinent to the job responsibilities of registrars and collections managers.
+The RC-AAM website strives to provide accurate, up-to-date information pertinent to the job responsibilities of registrars, collections managers and other collections professionals.
 This material includes but is not limited to: the dissemination of information and discussion of best-practices; current legal information as related to the profession; information about conferences and workshops around the world.
 It is also a vehicle for networking with other museum registrars, other museum professionals, and those who provide services critical to the registration/collections management function such as preparators, shippers, insurance providers, and conservators.